cloudfoundry/summit-hands-on-labs/the-hague-2019/bare-metal-cf/README.md

 ## Deploy your Cloud Foundry
 Lets now deploy Cloud Foundry for which we will be using Concourse.
-Use the repipe scripte to update / create the pipeline configuration for your pipeline.
+Use the repipe script to update / create the pipeline configuration for your pipeline.

 Since all students are sharing the same Concourse you will need to provide your __User Index__.
 ```